 - Beat in the melted chocolate, egg, lemon zest and lemon extract.

 - Divide the butter mixture into two equal parts in separate bowls, each weighing approximately 140g.
-If using imperial units, this would be around ½ cup + 4 tsp of mixture.
+If using imperial units, this would be around ½ cup + 4 teaspoon of mixture.

 - Mix in your preferred colour in each buttery mixture, using either powder or gel food colouring.
 Combine well to get a uniform colour.